 In this paper, after a formal introduction to the standard widening where we clarify some important aspects that are often overlooked, we embark on the challenging task of improving on it.
 Elaborating on an idea originally proposed in [3], we present a domain-independent framework for the systematic definition of new widenings that are never less precise than a given widening operator.
 Their specification is based on the definition of a computable preorder relation which satisfies the ascending chain condition on the considered abstract domain and is compatible with the widening we are improving upon.
 The framework makes it particularly easy to combine several heuristics and prove that the resulting operator is indeed a widening at least as precise as the original widening.
 Here we instantiate it on the domain of convex polyhedra so as to obtain a widening operator improving on the standard widening.
 In particular, we consider a selection of extrapolation operators, some of which embody improvements of heuristics already proposed in the literature.
 An experimental evaluation of the new widening shows that, for the analysis problem considered, it captures common growth patterns and obtains precision improvements in as many as 33% of the benchmarks.
-We show that, as is the case for the standard widening, even the precision of the new widening can be improved by combining it with the 'widening up to' technique, while still ensuring convergence.
-We also propose a modification of the delay technique where, for a given parameter k, the analyzer avoids the first k widening applications that would have caused actual precision losses.
-That is, when counting the number of delays, it ignores those steps where widening has no effect on the outcome.

-The paper is structured as follows: Section 2 recalls the required concepts and notations; Section 3 introduces the standard widening for the domain of convex polyhedra, highlighting a few important aspects of its formal definition that are often overlooked; Section 4 presents a domain-independent framework for the systematic definition of new widening operators improving upon any existing widening; Section 5 instantiates this framework to the domain of convex polyhedra by considering several variants of extrapolation techniques proposed in the literature, as well as one that is new to this paper; Section 6 summarizes the results of our experimental evaluation of the new widening; Section 7 discusses the integration of the new widening with several widening strategies and techniques.
+The paper is structured as follows: Section 2 recalls the required concepts and notations; Section 3 introduces the standard widening for the domain of convex polyhedra, highlighting a few important aspects of its formal definition that are often overlooked; Section 4 presents a domain-independent framework for the systematic definition of new widening operators improving upon any existing widening; Section 5 instantiates this framework to the domain of convex polyhedra by considering several variants of extrapolations techniques proposed in the literature, as well as one that is new to this paper; Section 6 summarizes the results of our experimental evaluation of the new widening; Section 7 proposes an improvement of the well-known widening delay technique.
 Section 8 concludes.
 This paper is a revised and extended version of [24].